mjhoncaryy/income-expense-tracker-v1.3/README.md

 # Income-Outcome Tracker

-A Bahasa Indonesia personal cash-flow tracker monorepo.
+A personal cash-flow tracker monorepo.
 The frontend remains a self-contained mock-data MVP while the new backend is implemented independently; **no frontend adapter or API integration is included yet**.

 ## Stack